CraftAcademyLabs/ca_course/slow_food_online/pivotal_tracker.md

 2. Click **Create Project** on the Dashboard.
 Enter a name to create a project.

 ### Project view
-We have used Pivotal Tracker for many projects withing Agile Ventures.
+We have used Pivotal Tracker for many projects within Agile Ventures.
 Here is an example of a dashboard for Project Unify.
 It is a public project and can visit that dashboard on https://www.pivotaltracker.com/n/projects/1525675

 ![](pt_overview.png)
 ### Feature view